Art and Art History

 ARTX260Baroque ArtIn 17th-century Europe, exploration and scientific discovery expanded the world.
 Similarly, beginning in Rome, artists such as Caravaggio and Bernini both expanded and modified Renaissance innovations.
 Artists from all over Europe flocked to Rome, and Flemish, Spanish, French, and even some Dutch painters were transformed there, but political, religious, and cultural differences modified the styles they practiced when they returned, and those of other painters who had never left.

-ARTX340Ways of Seeing: Methods in Visual AnalysisThis course begins with a basic but fundamental question: how do we describe what we see?
+ARTX430Ways of Seeing: Methods in Visual AnalysisThis course begins with a basic but fundamental question: how do we describe what we see?
 We will explore how philosophers, artists, and critics have grappled with this issue throughout history, seeking to understand the critical issues that can arise when communicating vision in verbal form.
 Because the practice of art history rests upon translating the expressive content of the visual world into words, a significant component of this class will focus on methodology, writing, and the critical analysis of classic theoretical texts that have formed the approach and structure of the discipline.
 Art and art history majors should plan to take this course during the spring of their sophomore or junior year.
-Offered Spring.Prerequisite: One art history course or permission of the instructor.
+Offered Fall.Prerequisite: Two Art History courses and Senior Standing

 ARTX593Senior Individualized ProjectEach program or department sets its own requirements for Senior Individualized Projects done in that department, including the range of acceptable projects, the required background of students doing projects, the format of the SIP, and the expected scope and depth of projects.
 See the Kalamazoo Curriculum (Curriculum Details and Policies) section of the Academic Catalog for more details.Prerequisite: Permission of department and SIP supervisor required.